wesdoyle/python_epidemic_simulation/README.md

     - `pip install -r requirements.txt`

 - Customize parameters
-    - Edit any of the provided values in `constants.py` to change boundary conditions.W
+    - Edit any of the provided values in `constants.py` to change boundary conditions.
     - the `PreventativeMeasure.SELECTED` array provides the active `PreventativeMeasures`

+ ## Credits

+Thank you to [Vue Minh Khue's example](https://github.com/khuevu/pygames/tree/master/bouncingball), from which I adapted basic 2-dimensional particle physics for simulating collisions between hosts.